 The MiVoice Border Gateway supports Teleworker, SIP Trunk, and web proxy services.
-As shown in Figure 11, multiple instances of the MiVoice Border Gateway may be required to support specific network configurations or to support the required capacity.
+As shown in the figure, multiple instances of the MiVoice Border Gateway may be required to support specific network configurations or to support the required capacity.

-SMB/MLB considerations
+SMB/MLB Sales Guide